Skip to main content

 GrantPipe’s pricing is structured differently:

-• Starter ($199/month): Donor CRM, grant pipeline tracking, compliance calendar, 990 export templates, email support
+• Starter ($329/mo): Donor CRM, grant pipeline tracking, compliance calendar, 990 export templates, email support

-• Growth ($399/month): Everything in Starter, plus automated deadline reminders, spend-down threshold alerts, the compliance report pack, and guided import support
+• Growth ($539/mo): Everything in Starter, plus automated deadline reminders, spend-down threshold alerts, the compliance report pack, and guided import support

-• Audit-Ready ($799/month): Everything in Growth, plus Program Allocation management, budget-vs-actual exports, advanced fund accounting, financial statements and board-ready outputs, guided onboarding, and the Auditor & Funder Portal — invite auditors and funders with scoped, expiring access to specific grants, funds, and documents
+• Audit-Ready ($1,079/mo): Everything in Growth, plus Program Allocation management, budget-vs-actual exports, advanced fund accounting, financial statements and board-ready outputs, guided onboarding, and the Auditor & Funder Portal

+Published flat pricing.
 Grant compliance is not an add-on.
-Grant pipeline tracking, the compliance calendar, and basic restricted-fund visibility ship on every plan; the full restriction lifecycle and compliance report pack on Growth; advanced fund accounting on Audit-Ready - pricing is published without requiring a demo to access.
+Grant pipeline tracking, the compliance calendar, and basic restricted-fund visibility ship on every plan; the full restriction lifecycle and compliance report pack on Growth; advanced fund accounting on Audit-Ready.

 Free resource